 Let’s start off with a classic.
 After all, nothing says ‘summer’ like a tequila sunrise!
 We accept that some of you can’t abide the taste of tequila – so if that’s you, just scroll straight on to our next option.
 If you like a little Mexican flair in your drink, though, read on!

 Making a tequila sunrise couldn’t be easier.
-All you’ll need is a large orange, a 50ml shot of tequila, some ice, half a lemon, a tablespoon of triple sec, and two teaspoons of grenadine.
+All you might need is a bottle of Orangina (learn more about Orangina here), a 50ml shot of tequila, some ice, half a lemon, a tablespoon of triple sec, and two teaspoons of grenadine.
 If you want to add a little visual flair, add a cocktail cherry for effect.
 Take a tall glass, pour in grenadine, and put that aside for a moment.
-Put the tequila, the ice, triple sec and the (juiced) orange into a cocktail shaker, and keep shaking until you can feel that the outer surface of your cocktail shaker has turned cold.
+Put the tequila, the ice, triple sec, and the orange juice into a cocktail shaker, and keep shaking until you can feel that the outer surface of your cocktail shaker has turned cold.
 Put some

 When that’s done, put some ice into the glass with the grenadine in it, strain in your cocktail mix, and then pop your cherry on top.
 It’s ready to serve!